movestore/Template_Python_App/developer_README.md

 The rules are:

-1. If the user uploaded the expected file the App uses it
+1. If the user uploaded the expected file, then the App uses it
-1. If the user did not upload the expected file and you as the app developer provided the file the App uses the provided one
+1. If the user did not upload the expected file and you as the App developer provided the file, then the App uses the provided file

-_In short: files from the users wins over files provided by the app developer_
+_In short: files from the users win over files provided by the app developer_

+Note that, if neither the user uploaded the expected file, nor you as the App developer provided the file, the App might run into an error - depending on the code desing handling the return value of moveapps_io.get_app_file_path() in `./app/app.py`.